Skip to main content

 Graduates may articulate to the Degree programmes offered by Technological and Higher Education Institute of Hong Kong (THEi):

 # It is a matter of discretion for individual employers to recognise any qualification to which this course may lead.
-Please refer to the corresponding programme page in the website of SHAPE for the registered course no.
+Please refer to the corresponding programme page in the website of SHAPE for more details

 Professional Recognition